-7401 Dance Aesthetics and Criticism 4

 7402 Dance in a Time of Turbulence 4

 7403 Modernism in Dance 4

 7404 Postmodernism in Dance 4

 7405 Black Continuum in American Dance 2-3

 7406 Theories of the Body 4

-7407 Current Issues 2

 7408 Bodies on the Line 4

-7409 Ethnographies Dance & Performance 4
+7409 Ethnographies of Dance & Performance 4

 7490 HTL: Special Topics 3 or 4

 7901 HTL: Choreography 4

-HTL Analysis of Movement
+7902 HTL [Analyzing] of Movement 4

-7903 HTL: Criticism 4

 4. Electives: minimum of 13 credit hours.
 Courses may be taken from any discipline on campus or from any of the Dance area courses or from the classes listed below.
 Students interested in creative work with technology or design and directing or text-based work are encouraged to enroll in courses offered in ACCAD and Theatre.
-Students may elect to declare Graduate Minor or Interdisciplinary.
-Specialization to support individual research and use these courses as Electives.
+Students may elect to declare Graduate Minor or Interdisciplinary Specialization to support individual research and use these courses as Electives.
+It is helpful to request being added to research center, department, or student group listservs of your choice to hear about upcoming courses.
+The Academic Program Coordinator can also assist in using BuckeyeLink search tools for current course offerings.

 6189 Field Experience 1-3

-6193 Independent Study MFA 1-5
+Independent Study MFA

 6700 Repertory (Faculty/Visiting works) 1-3

 6701 Performance (Graduate works) 1-3

-6790 Special Topics in Rep/Performance 1-3

 6990 Research: Special Topics 1-4

 7500 Directed Teaching MFA or PhD 1-3

-7590 Education: Special Topics 1-3

-7690 Production/Technology: Special Topics 1-3

 7900 Theories & Methods 4

 7999 MFA Project (beyond minimum in Core) 1-10

-Please use the Independent Study Plan and Permission form
+\ Please use the Independent Study Plan and Permission form

-Instructor permission required via casting audition; the Academic Program Coordinator must enroll students.
+\\ Instructor permission required via casting audition; the Academic Program Coordinator must enroll students.